woossi0/suite/docs/usermanual/source/dataadmin/grib/index.rst

 This data can be loaded and published through GeoServer.
 Both GRIB 1 and GRIB 2 formats are supported.

+.. note:: :ref:`NetCDF <dataadmin.netcdf>` is also supported via a separate extension.

 Installing GRIB support
 -----------------------